Resources for Students, Teachers, Kids

 Mock Trial Competition

 Each year, high school students throughout Maryland take part in Mock Trial Competitions.
 Since it began in 1983, almost 40,000 students from most counties in the state have participated.
-Courts host local competitions during the academic year, and, in the spring, the two finalist teams compete in the State Championship held in the Maryland Court of Appeals.
+Courts host local competitions during the academic year, and, in the spring, the two finalist teams compete in the State Championship held in the Supreme Court of Maryland.
 The program is sponsored by Maryland Youth and the Law (MYLAW), in cooperation with the Maryland Judicial Conference and Maryland State Bar Association.
 Learn more about the Competition.
 See more.

 The Speakers Bureau provides the Judiciary with a vehicle to effectively communicate openly with most community groups, including civic organizations, professional associations and schools.